andreasjacobsen93/Skycons-for-Xamarin.Android/README.md

 ## How to use
  - Deployment target should be API level 14 or above.
- - Import 'SkyconsLibrary' as a library to your project.
+ - Import 'SkyconsLibrary' files to your project.

 ## Customization: